Is A Life Estate A Countable Asset Medicaid?

 Creating a life estate is often less complicated than setting up a trust, and it can be a good option for individuals who want to maintain control over their property during their lifetime.

-Read More: Does Medicaid Cover Protein Shakes?
+Read More: Does Medicaid Cover Root Canals In Colorado?

 Medicaid Eligibility